knpuniversity/rest/knpu/plan.md

 #### CHAPTER 0

-- start with a basic (but finished) site where you can click around, create characters, battle projects, etc
+- start with a basic (but finished) site where you can click around, create programmers, battle projects, etc
-- start also with the ability to register (and get an API key tied to your account?)
+- start also with the ability to register (and get an API key tied to your account)

 ##### CHAPTER 1: Basic API endpoint